Weatherall Technical Applications

 Paydirt

-Wrote and conducted interviews for New Mexico Institute of Mining and Technology's student newspaper, including an interview and article entitled The Woman who Discovered Pulsars: An Interview with Jocelyn Bell-Burnell.
-Jocelyn Bell was a graduate student mapping twinkling quasars under the direction of Tony Hewish in 1967 when she came upon unusually regular radio waves.
+In my interview, entitled The Woman who Discovered Pulsars: An Interview with Jocelyn Bell-Burnell, Jocelyn Bell describes life as a graduate student mapping twinkling quasars under the direction of Tony Hewish when in 1967 she came upon unusually regular radio waves.
 The precision of the waves being so perfect, she thought that it must be interference of some sort, or perhaps extraterrestrial life signalling from a far off planet.
 At first, she jokingly labelled them LGM's (Little Green Men).
 Then a few months later she discovered another, LGM 2, and knew that, indeed, it couldn't be extraterrestrial life nor interference -- both were too unique in their identities.
 In February 1968 Hewish and Bell published an article in Nature magazine that discussed these findings; they had discovered the first pulsar.
 In 1974 Tony Hewish received the Nobel Prize in Physics for this discovery.

 Tech Notes